Geometry and arithmetic of geometrically integral regular del Pezzo surfaces: Introduction

 \subsection{Acknowledgements}

 FB was supported by PZ00P2-21610 from the Swiss National Science Foundation.
 HT was supported by JSPS KAKENHI Grant number JP22H01112 and JP23K03028.
 We would like to thank Jérémy Blanc, Gebhard Martin, and Francesco Russo for useful discussions and references on the geometry of del Pezzo surfaces.
+We thank the referees for reading the manuscript carefully and for suggesting several improvements.